What Is Fleet Receipt

 Extraction?
 Automating Pump-to-IFTA Receipts

-Fleet receipt data extraction is the automated process of reading key expense fields — like fuel type, gallons, price per gallon, odometer reading, toll amount, and maintenance description — from driver-submitted receipts and converting them into structured data for IFTA reporting, per-vehicle cost analysis, and DOT audit preparation.
-Unlike a fuel card, which captures transaction data at the point of sale, receipt extraction works on the receipts themselves — photographed paper slips, PDF toll invoices, and screenshot fuel purchases — regardless of whether the transaction ran through a card network.
+Fleet receipt data extraction is the automated process of reading key expense fields — fuel type, gallons, price per gallon, odometer reading, toll amount, and maintenance line items — from driver-submitted receipts and converting them into structured data for IFTA quarterly reporting, per-vehicle cost analysis, and DOT audit preparation.
+Unlike a fuel card, which captures transaction data at the point of sale, receipt extraction works on the receipts themselves — photographed paper slips, PDF toll invoices from state authorities, and screenshot fuel purchases — regardless of whether the transaction ran through a card network.

 What Fleet Receipt Extraction Actually Is

 Fleet receipt extraction is not a fuel card.
 It's not an expense app that asks a driver to snap a photo and type the total.
 It's not a telematics dashboard that pulls fuel consumption from the engine ECU.
-Fleet receipt extraction is a data pipeline that reads a receipt image — any receipt image, from any station, in any format — and outputs the fields that matter for fleet operations into a structured spreadsheet.
+Fleet receipt extraction is a data pipeline that reads a receipt image — any receipt image, from any station, toll authority, or shop — and outputs the fields that matter for fleet operations into a structured spreadsheet.

 The distinction matters because a fleet manager's receipt problem is unlike a consumer's or an office worker's.
 A consumer logs one receipt for a business lunch.
 A fleet manager logs hundreds of receipts per month, across fuel grades, toll authorities, maintenance shops, and truck washes — each one carrying data that feeds a different compliance obligation.
 The receipt from a Pilot station in Utah feeds IFTA fuel tax allocation.
 The toll invoice from an E-ZPass statement feeds per-route cost analysis.
 The PM receipt from a service shop feeds vehicle maintenance history.
 A tool that only captures fuel transactions — or only reads one receipt at a time — solves one slice of the problem while leaving the rest on the fleet manager's desk.